Ropelength Criticality: The tight clasp

 \begin{proof} Since $C$ has no kinks, $\SFM(C)$ is the difference in the tangent vectors at the two ends of~$C$.
 This force all gets transmitted to the origin. \end{proof}

-\begin{lemma} Let $C$ be circle in the $xz$-plane, centered on the $z$-axis, and let $B$ be a $C^1$ arc in the $yz$-plane.
-If $(p,q) \in B \times C$ is a critical point for the distance, and $p$ is an interior point of~$B$, then at least one of the points $p$, $q$ lies on the $z$-axis. \end{lemma} \begin{proof} Since $(p,q)$ is critical for distance, the segment $\overline{pq}$ is normal to $B$ and $C$.
-Therefore, if $q$ does not lie on the $z$-axis then the projection of $p$ to the $xz$-plane must be the center of~$C$.
+\begin{lemma} Let $C$ be circle in the $xz$--plane, centered at a point~$c$ on the $z$--axis, and let $B$ be a $C^1$ arc in the $yz$--plane.
+If $(p,q) \in B \times C$ is critical for distance, and $p$ is an interior point of~$B$, then either $p=c$ or $q$ lies on the $z$--axis. \end{lemma} \begin{proof} Since $(p,q)$ is critical for distance, the segment $\overline{pq}$ is normal to $B$ and $C$.
+Therefore, if $q$ does not lie on the $z$--axis then the projection of $p$ to the $xz$--plane must be the center~$c$ of~$C$.
 It follows that all points of $C$ are equidistant from $p$.
-However, unless $p$ itself lies on the $z$-axis then not all of the segments $\overline{pr}$ joining $p$ to $r \in C$ are normal to $B$ at~$p$, contradicting the criticality of the pair $(p,r)$. \end{proof}
+However, unless $p=c$ then not all of the segments $\overline{pr}$ joining $p$ to $r \in C$ are normal to $B$ at~$p$, contradicting the criticality of the pair $(p,r)$. \end{proof}

-We describe configurations of the clasp where the two components are congruent plane curves, lying in planes perpendicular to each other.
-To fix their symmetries in coordinates, let one component lie in the $xz$-plane while the other lies in $yz$--plane.
-Our symmetry group \demph{$2*2$} (using the Conway-Thurston orbifold notation) is then the dihedral point group of order eight in $O(3)$, algebraically isomorphic to $D_4$, and consisting of mirror reflections across the $xz$- and $yz$-planes, together with a four-fold rotary reflection around the $z$--axis.
+To fix the symmetry of our clasps in coordinates, let one component lie in the $xz$--plane while the other lies in $yz$--plane.
+Our symmetry group \demph{$2*2$} (using the Conway-Thurston orbifold notation) is then the dihedral point group of order eight in $O(3)$ generated by mirror reflections across the $xz$-- and $yz$--planes, together with a four-fold rotary reflection around the $z$--axis.
 To describe a symmetric clasp, it suffices to describe half of one component: the arc from the ``tip'' on the $z$--axis (where the curve is horizontal) to the endpoint (on a face of the enclosing tetrahedron); this convex arc has total curvature $\asin\tau$.

 In each of our descriptions of a clasp, we will describe only the portion of the clasp in a fundamental domain for this symmetry.
-This will be a convex curve in the halfplane of the $xz$-plane with positive $x$; its endpoint on the $z$-axis will be called the \demph{tip} of the clasp.
-It will sometimes be convenient for us to parametrize this curve by the sine $u$ of the angle that its tangent makes with the $x$-axis.
+This will be a convex curve in the halfplane of the $xz$--plane with positive $x$; its endpoint on the $z$--axis will be called the \demph{tip} of the clasp.
+It will sometimes be convenient for us to parametrize this curve by the sine $u$ of the angle that its tangent makes with the $x$--axis.

 We will be interested in proving that the minimum distance between two such arcs is at least $1$.
 To this end we adapt Lemma~9.3 of~\cite{CFKSW1}.